Fall Prevention in The Elderly – High Risk for Falls?

 Bathroom

-My last fall occurred in the bathroom, on a wet tile floor.
-I call myself being careful, but I still fell.
-Water on a tile floor is deadly.
-I was lucky not to have broken anything.
-It has made me more vigilant about getting in and out of the shower and tub.
+My last fall happened in the bathroom on a wet tile floor.
+Even though I thought I was being careful, I still slipped.
+Water on tile can be incredibly dangerous.
+Thankfully, I didn’t break anything, but the experience made me much more cautious about getting in and out of the shower or tub.

-We were fortunate to be able to add some safety features when we built the house we are living in now.
-Thanks to Carrie’s prompting, we have one bathroom that has a shower with a seat, a handrail in the shower, and handrails by the bathtub and toilet.
-The shower door has a flat threshold in case one of us has to roll into the shower at some point.
-All the doors in the house are wide enough to accommodate a wheelchair.
+When we built our current home, we were fortunate to incorporate some safety features, thanks to Carrie’s encouragement.
+One bathroom includes a shower with a built-in seat, a handrail in the shower, and handrails near the bathtub and toilet.
+The shower door has a flat threshold, allowing for easy wheelchair access if needed in the future.
+Additionally, all the doors in the house are wide enough to accommodate a wheelchair, ensuring accessibility and safety for years to come.

 - Handrails